 1. The limits of the biology

 Species are kind of a weird theoretical concept in organisms that can undergo sexual reproduction, asexual reproduction, and just kind of randomly pick up DNA from friends, family and strangers.
 (Seriously, bacterial reproduction and sex is kinda weird, and HGT is a pain.)
 So, even the fundemental idea of a "species" is challenging in bacteria.
 I'm going to link you to a wiki rabit hole on the topic.
-This is further complicated by the fact that our artifical naming conventions don't actually relate to true molecular phylogeny. (:chicken: are :t_rex: and somehow not entirely terrifying.)
+This is further complicated by the fact that our artifical naming conventions don't actually relate to true molecular phylogeny. ( are and somehow not entirely terrifying.)

 Related to this evolution/classification/biology problem is that there are "species" that are sometimes very interesting to researchers can't actually be identified by 16S rRNA sequences.
 Sometimes, we can't even tell apart at higher taxonomic levels, the Shigella/Escherichia problem being a classic point of frustration for fecal researchers.